Reading time 2minutes and 30 seconds

 Researchers have determined that consuming foods with high ORAC scores protects against premature aging, age-related memory loss and neutralizes the damage done by free radicals.
-Guess who was the winner?
+Guess who is a category leader?
 That’s right – Chaga.
-It has up to 50 times more Superoxide dismutase1 (SOD) enzymes than wild blueberries, Co Q10, strawberries, leafy greens, truffles, and seaweed.
+It has up to 50 times more Superoxide dismutase (SOD) enzymes than wild blueberries, Co Q10, strawberries, leafy greens, truffles, and seaweed.

-In fact, wild-harvested Chaga mushrooms have the highest levels of superoxide dismutase content of any known food2!
-Several studies on aging have found that animals that produce the highest levels of SOD have the longest life spans3.
+In fact, wild-harvested Chaga mushrooms have the highest levels of superoxide dismutase content of any known food!
+Several studies on aging have found that animals that produce the highest levels of SOD have the longest life spans.

 Melanin for skin health